At Uncle Buck, customers can apply to borrow up to £1,000 and repay in monthly instalments with the option to repay early at any point.

 Most customers select their repayment date on the last working day of the month because this is usually when they receive their salary from work and will have money available in their account.

 The repayment dates are made clear to you in the pre-contractual information and agreement which you sign prior to your loan being funded.
-To make life easier, we also send you an email and attempt to call you on the days leading up to each repayment so that you know what to expect.
+To make life easier, we also send you a SMS or email and attempt to call you on the days leading up to each repayment so that you know what to expect.

 If your circumstances change and you wish to change your repayment date to another day, you can simply email our team or call us on 01959 543 400.